 Corps de Ballet

 Mr. Ratcliffe-Lee joined Pennsylvania Ballet II in Fall 2008 and was promoted to Apprentice in 2010 and to the Corps de Ballet for the 2011-2012 Season.
-Since then, he has performed in various ballets with the Company including Balanchine’s Theme and Variations, Square Dance, Ballo della Regina, George Balanchine’s The Nutcracker ™, and Slaughter on Tenth Avenue; Matthew Neenan’s 11:11; Alexei Ratmansky’s Jeu de Cartes; Jerome Robbins’ N.Y.
+Since then, he has performed many ballets with the Company including Balanchine’s Theme and Variations, Square Dance, Ballo della Regina, George Balanchine’s The Nutcracker ™, Diamonds from Jewels, and Slaughter on Tenth Avenue; Matthew Neenan’s 11:11; Alexei Ratmansky’s Jeu de Cartes; Jerome Robbins’ N.Y.
 Export: Opus Jazz; Christopher Wheeldon's Carnival of the Animals; and William Forsythe’s Artifact Suite.